 3.1.3.
-Reporting to Work in Phase 3, Tier 2, Tier 1, and Phase 4
+Reporting to Work in Phase 3, Tier 2, Tier 1, Phase 4, and Bridge to Phase 5 staggered schedule, which will help with social distancing in both the locker room and the lunchroom.
+If the Maintenance or Operations departments do not have two or more fully vaccinated employees in its department, on-call employees for the respective department will stay home on standby.
+If the Laboratory or Sewer System departments do not have one or more fully vaccinated employees in its department, the on-call employee for the respective department will stay home on standby.
+The guidelines for on-call employees staying at home are the same as they were in Phases 1 and 2.

-With the exception of the on-call employees, Maintenance, Operations, Laboratory, and Systems staff will return to work full time.
+Maintenance, Operations, Laboratory, and Systems staff will return to work full time.
 Start times will be staggered.
-Supervisors of these departments will work together to create the staggered schedule, which will help with social distancing in both the locker room and the lunchroom.
-On-call employees from Maintenance, Operations, Laboratory, and Systems will also stay home on standby.
-The guidelines for on-call employees staying at home are the same as they were in Phases 1 and 2.
+Supervisors of these departments will work together to create the